SrinathVelavan/SKY130-RTL-Design-Workshop/README.md

-# VSD-IAT SKY130 RTL Design using Verilog Workshop
+# VSD's Workshop on RTL Design  in Verilog using SKY130 Technology

 <img src="images/Verilog-flyer.png">